 The U.S. Food and Drug Administration (FDA) doesn’t regulate essential oils, so be diligent in your practice.
 You should only use therapeutic-grade oils that don’t contain synthetic fragrance.

 Essential oils must be diluted with a carrier oil before they’re applied to the skin.
 This reduces your risk of irritation.
 For adults, every 15 drops of essential oil should be diluted with 1 ounce of carrier oil.
-For children, the ratio is 3 to 6 drops of essential oil to 1 ounce of carrier oil.
+Use of essential oils in children should be under the supervision of their health care provider.
+For children, the mixture is much more diluted with a ratio is 3 to 6 drops of essential oil to 1 ounce of carrier oil.
 Some popular carrier oils are almond, coconut, and jojoba.

 Essential oils should never be ingested, despite claims on the internet that suggest otherwise.
 There’s not enough research on any one essential oil to prove it’s safe to swallow.
 Each essential oil is very different, and some are toxic.

 Keep reading to learn more about the essential oils you can use to relieve your symptoms of anxiety.

 Valerian is an herb that has been used since ancient times.
 It’s thought to contain compounds that promote sleep and calm nerves.
 It can have a mild sedative effect on the body.

 How to use: Add a few drops of valerian oil to an aromatherapy diffuser and inhale.
 Valerian may make you sleepy or relaxed.